codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Code-equivalent-ff36.md

-We have now written the same logic as Javascript code on the left.
+We have now written the same logic as Python code on the left.

 {Run the code}(python run-user.py 2-numeric/abc.py)